sam2829/project-4-royal-sam/README.md

 - Django - For being able to use Django to build my project and all the documentation to help build and set up correctly.
 - Allauth - For being able to use their templates.
 - Google - For use of all images in the project.
 - YouTube - For extra learning material to try and understand more about Django.
+Also found this video helpful for ideas on how I could build my project <https://www.youtube.com/watch?v=s5xbtuo9pR0>
 - Mentor Jubril - For helping me realise what's needed to build a good project and also for encouragement and understanding.

 [Back to top](#royal-sam-golf-club)